FrostyX/frostyx.github.io/_posts/2019-05-05-vimwiki-diary-template.md

   <a href="/files/img/vimwiki-diary-template/vimwiki-diary-template.gif">
     <img src="/files/img/vimwiki-diary-template/5.png" alt="" />
   </a>
-  <p>This an animated gif, click on it!
+  <p>This is an animated gif, click on it!
 Please ... it was a lot of work.</p>
 </div>

 First, we need to create a script that prints the desired template to the standard output.
 Why script and not just having a template content in a text file?
 That's because for each day we want to at least generate its date to the title.
 Use what programing language you prefer.
 It can look like this.